nwtime/ntpwww/content/en/documentation/drivers/driver44.md

 #### Description

-The `refclock_neoclock4x` driver supports the NeoClock4X receiver available from Linum Software GmbH.
+The `refclock_neoclock4x` driver supports the [NeoClock4X receiver](https://www.neol.com/en/products/neoclock/) available from Neol S.A.S.
 The receiver is available as a DCF77 or TDF receiver.
 Both receivers have the same output string.
-For more information about the NeoClock4X receiver please visit https://linux-funkuhr.de/.

 * * *